Happy Fall Semester Students!

-With the beginning of the school year and career fairs around the corner the fall is a busy time of year.
+With the beginning of the school year and career fairs around the corner fall is a busy time of year.
 Plan accordingly to make the most out of this season.
 Here are some great opportunities to look forward to during the fall:

 Graduate School Applications:

-If you are a student now is the time to prepare for graduate school applications.
+If you are a junior/senior undergraduate now is the time to prepare for graduate school applications.
 I am strong believer that if you are going to graduate school, especially in a STEM (science, technology, engineering or mathematics) field you should go to school for free.
 Yes, Free!
 There are many opportunities out there for aspiring scientists.
 And there are even more opportunities out there for women in science.
-Visit your financial office or departmental office to find out more information.
+Visit your diversity office or departmental office to find out more information.
 Let me know if you want a more detailed post about scholarships or graduate school.

 Study Abroad Opportunities: